How to live with fewer regrets and make better decisions by focusing on just three simple questions

 The phrase “fall short” evokes an arrow which fails to reach its target.
-This reading amplifies one of the common translations of the word “sin” — ἁμαρτία (hamartía) -- an archery term which means “to miss the mark" that has been used 174 times.
+This reading amplifies a common translation of the word “sin” — ἁμαρτία (hamartía) — an archery term which means “to miss the mark" that has been used 174 times.

 The arrow in Scripture, then, serves as not only a symbol of growth into full adulthood, but also as an image of our fallen and to-be-redeemed spiritual state.

-So I took it one step further.
-What is important to the essence of an arrow, and can you apply that to your life?
+I took the metaphor one step further.
+What is the essence of an arrow, and can you apply that to your life?

-The arrow metaphor does hold truth to a point.
-Here's what does work: our lives have three primary components: to aim, to fire, and to strike.
+While not perfect, as I discuss later, here's what does work: our lives share three primary components with an arrow: to aim, to fire, and to strike.

 Aim.
 Fire.
 Strike.

 For any arrow to have impact, it must first be well-aimed.
 An aimless arrow is at best useless, and at worst, destructive.

 A life with God’s Purpose has a greater chance of glorifying God.
 An aimless or purposeless life, on the other hand, misses its target, dissipates effort, wastes a life.